mbfleming123/console-practice/05-control-flow-and-loops.md

-# 04 Functions & Methods
+# 05 Control Flow and Loops

 The following exercises will require you to enter code into a file which is included in an html file.
 (You *could* type all this into the console, but it will probably be very frustrating).